-Joshua Kahn Russell is a core trainer, facilitator, and action coordinator with The Wildfire Project, and the Ruckus Society.
+Joshua Kahn Russell is a core trainer, facilitator, and action coordinator with The Wildfire Project, the Ruckus Society, and the Bay Area Solidarity Action Team.
 He currently serves as the Global Trainings Manager at 350.org, and has trained thousands of activists.
-He is an organizer, helps design protest actions, and does group facilitation with change-makers from around the world.
-He has worked for the last 11 years with a wide variety of organizations, movements, and campaigns.
+He is an organizer, campaign strategist, helps design protest actions, and does group facilitation with change-makers from around the world.
+He has worked for the last 13 years with a wide variety of organizations, movements, and campaigns.

 Joshua is a regular writer for Znet, Grist, Rabble.ca, WireTap, and It’s Getting Hot In Here, and his articles have appeared in Yes!
 Magazine, Left Turn Magazine, Peacework Magazine, Upping the Anti, and Z Magazine, among others.